 We found 4 orthopedic surgeons who accept First Health near Tipp City, OH.

-Dr. Eugene Kim works as a hand surgeon, orthopedic surgeon, and sports medicine specialist in Dayton, OH and Tipp City, OH.
-He has received a 1.5 out of 5 star rating by his patients.
-He honors Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
-Dr. Kim attended medical school at Northwestern University, Feinberg School of Medicine.
-He is professionally affiliated with Kettering Health Network and Miami Valley Hospital.
-His practice is open to new patients.
+Dr. Eugene Kim practices hand surgery, orthopedics/orthopedic surgery, and sports medicine.
+The average patient rating for Dr. Kim is 1.5 stars out of 5.
+Dr. Kim is an in-network provider for Anthem, Blue Cross/Blue Shield, and Coventry, as well as other insurance carriers.
+He attended medical school at Northwestern University, Feinberg School of Medicine.
+He is affiliated with Kettering Health Network and Miami Valley Hospital.
+He has an open panel.

 Conditions / Treatments